XXXTentacion: Incidents at concerts

 On March 26, 2017, following Onfroy's release from jail, he set up a surprise concert that was arranged for April 7 in Miami.
 The show had an admission price of $5 until it was apparently filled up.
 However, before he arrived, a riot broke out.
 Police eventually escorted Onfroy out and closed the show down.

 Rapper and member of Onfroy's Members Only collective Wifisfuneral was assaulted at the first show in the Revenge Tour in Houston on May 31, 2017.
 Wifisfuneral stage-dived into the audience where several audience members proceeded to kick him and then leave the venue.

 During a concert in San Diego in June 2017, a physical altercation occurred, which led to Onfroy being knocked unconscious and an audience member being stabbed, though the injury was non-life-threatening.
 The assailant was reported to be an associate of rapper Rob Stone, then involved in a feud involving Onfroy and Ski Mask.
 The feud had already led to Ski Mask the Slump God being assaulted during rapper Desiigner's Outlet tour.
 Stone released a diss track following the attack, titled "Xxxtracredit", in which he mentions the attack in San Diego and then proceeds to tell Onfroy to "not come back to California".
-Later in an interview, Stone denied knowing who that assailant is.
+Later in an interview, Stone denied knowing who the assailant was.
 In October 2017, Stone confirmed that he and Onfroy had talked and resolved their feud.

 Onfroy punched an audience member during a concert at the Complex in Salt Lake City, Utah on June 16, 2017.
 He claimed this was in self-defense, as he had requested that no one in the audience touch him, warning that he would punch them if they did.

 Onfroy was scheduled to perform at the Concord Music Hall in Chicago, Illinois on June 20, 2017.
 The concert was canceled at the last minute, which led to hundreds of fans flooding the streets and nearly starting a riot.
 He said that the reason for the performance being canceled was the venue management's decision.
 Three days later, his cousin was shot and he canceled his tour.

 Following the release of Onfroy's 17 album, a free concert was announced to take place at the Orpheum in Tampa, Florida, on September 2, 2017.
 The venue only had the capacity to support 750 concertgoers, but over 3,000 people appeared to attend the concert and the venue had to cancel the concert before a safety hazard was created.
 This led to many fans of the artist nearly rioting in the street and the police needing to break up the crowd.
 Some fans later claimed online that they were teargassed by police officers following the riot.

 Onfroy was involved in another brawl with a fan during California's Rolling Loud Festival on October 21, 2017.
 Onfroy announced on Instagram that the fight was purely self-defense before any video of the altercation was uploaded.